Aditi0521/Movie-Recommendation-System/README.md

 Features
 User Authentication: Users can register, log in, and log out.
 Movie Recommendations: Based on user preferences and viewing history.
-Watchlist: Users can add movies to their watchlist.
-Favorites: Users can mark movies as favorites for easy future reference.
 History: Track users' viewing history.

 Setup Instructions